• Skip to main content

 Oriental Painting Collection includes works by European painters inspired by Ottoman life between the 17th and 20th centuries.
 The most rare works of this collection are the paintings of Osman Hamdi Bey.

 His paintings are among the most expensive paintings sold in international auctions.
-The most important work of Osman Hamdi Bey, the Turtle Trainer is exhibited in the museum.
+The most important work of Osman Hamdi Bey, the Turtle Trainer is exhibited in this section of the museum.

 4. Photography Collection